 We also have become experts in barbecuing, basting and selling (and eating!) sweetcorn at the IOW Garlic Festival which has been a fantastic and fun fundraiser involving surf coaches, volunteers and surf club children alike.

-2018 will see more courses, new and old volunteers, the arrival of adapted equipment (thanks to Island Roads), 10 volunteers fully trained as beach life-guards (thanks to East Wight Landscape Partnership), fund-raising aplenty, a surf-club session with a VERY special guest (shhhh!), and many more smiles and high fives!
+2018 so far has seen more courses, new and old volunteers, the arrival of wetsuits and adapted equipment (thanks to a grant from Island Roads), 6 volunteers fully trained as beach life-guards (thanks to a grant from East Wight Landscape Partnership), a visit from Sir Ben Ainsley, fund-raising aplenty (more sweetcorn!), lots of surf-club sessions (thanks to donations from local businesses such as Church Street Motorcycles), and many more smiles and high fives!